 Tropical and Subtropical Grasslands, Savannas and Shrublands

-Central and Southern Africa
+Southern and East Africa

 Namib-Karoo-Kaokoveld Deserts, Southern Rift Montane Woodlands, Central and Eastern Miombo Woodlands

-- Expanding existing protected areas and improving their management
+- Expanding existing protected areas and improving their management;

-- Establishing new protected areas
+- Establishing new protected areas;

-- Improving security monitoring to protect rhinos from poaching
+- Improving security monitoring to protect rhinos from poaching;

 - Promoting well-managed wildlife-based tourism experiences that will also provide additional funding for conservation efforts.